 Definitive article

-tenemos el brazo.
+Tenemos los hombros y después tenemos el brazo.

-we have the arm.
+We have the shoulders and then we have the arm.

 Play Caption

-Except when it acts as a conjunction of contrast (just like the word pero (but)), the one-syllable word más always has a graphic accent.
+Except when it acts as a conjunction of contrast (just like the word pero [but]), the one-syllable word más always has a graphic accent.

-empecé más o menos a los diecisiete años a tocar instrumentos y a cantar a un nivel más avanzado.
+Empecé más o menos a los diecisiete años a tocar instrumentos

-I started to play instruments at about seventeen years old and to sing at a more advanced level.
+I started to play instruments at about seventeen years old

-Captions 18-19, Cleer Entrevista con Jacky
+Captions 18-19, Cleer - Entrevista con Jacky

 Play Caption